UGI Packaging Professional Eco-Friendly Food Packaging Solutions Manufacturer

 Structural Forms & Closure Systems

 UGI Packaging produces thermal bags in four primary structural forms.
-The open-top tote is the simplest and most widely produced form, with a wide mouth opening, box-bottom gusset, and integrated carry handles — optimised for high-volume restaurant and grocery delivery where speed of loading takes priority over sealing performance.
-The zipper-closure tote adds a YKK-compatible nylon zipper along the top, improving thermal sealing and transit security and making it preferred by meal kit operators requiring bag reuse across multiple delivery cycles.
+The open-top tote is the simplest and most widely produced form, characterised by a wide mouth opening, box-bottom gusset, and integrated carry handles.
+This form is optimised for high-volume restaurant and grocery delivery where speed of loading and unloading takes priority over sealing performance.
+The zipper-closure tote adds a YKK-compatible nylon zipper along the top opening, improving both thermal sealing and security during transit — this form is preferred by meal kit operators and catering businesses where bag reuse across multiple delivery cycles is required.

-The foldable flat-bottom bag collapses flat for easy stacking and warehousing, then unfolds when loaded to create a stable standing footprint.
-The foldable aluminium foil cooler bag extends this concept further, allowing the bag to collapse to less than 3cm thickness when empty — particularly valued by catering and event delivery operators managing return logistics efficiently.
+The foldable flat-bottom bag is a variant designed for compact storage and retail display.
+When empty, this form collapses flat for easy stacking and warehousing; when loaded, the gusseted base unfolds to create a stable standing footprint.
+The foldable aluminium foil cooler bag extends this concept further, using a foil-laminate shell construction that allows the bag to collapse to less than 3cm thickness when not in use.
+This form is particularly valued by catering and event delivery operators who need to manage return logistics efficiently.

 Standard Dimension Specifications by Category